 6. Extra-fries… sorry I mean exercise

-It’s a pretty well known fact that exercise releases all those feel-good chemicals throughout the body, benefiting both our mental and physical health, this naturally helps you to feel more relaxed.
+It’s a pretty well-known fact that exercise releases all those feel-good chemicals throughout the body, benefiting both our mental and physical health, this naturally helps you to feel more relaxed.
 When you increase your heart rate your body releases endorphins that make you feel good without any nasty side effects.
-Even if you’re not feeling up to a full-on body workout, a simple 30min brisk walk can improve self-esteem, mood and your sleep quality.
-It doesn’t have to be perfectly structured or intense, go for a swim, dance in your lounge or get outside into the garden.
+Even if you’re not feeling up to a full-on body workout, a simple 30min brisk walk can improve self-esteem, mood and sleep quality.
+It doesn’t have to be perfectly structured or intense, go for a swim, dance in your lounge, or get outside into the garden.

 7. Laugh like Tom Cruise

 But laughter really is the best medicine and it can improve your health, another good reason for my Netflix habit (yusss!).
-Humour quickly lifts your mood and protects us from the effects of stress (like the premature ageing of our skin) when you joke around with friends or watch funny cat videos on YouTube, the act of laughing grounds us, keeps you more focused, helps us connect better with others and releases built up anger and stress.
-The best thing about this method of calming is that it’s fun, free and easy to do.
+Humour quickly lifts your mood and protects us from the effects of stress (like the premature aging of our skin) when you joke around with friends or watch funny cat videos on YouTube, the act of laughing grounds us, keeps you more focused, helps us connect better with others and releases built-up anger and stress.
+The best thing about this method of calming is that it’s fun, free, and easy to do.

 8. Use your words.